About our Trainers

 - Robin Mowat

-Robin has been a teacher of English for Academic Purposes at Imperial since 2006.
+Robin is a Senior Teacher of English for Academic Purposes and has been at Imperial since 2006.
 Prior to this, he developed and taught English for Specific Purposes programmes at Bordeaux Segalen University (Medicine and Life Sciences), at the Bordeaux Kedge Business School, and at the Bordeaux Chamber of Commerce and Industry.
-At Imperial’s Centre for Academic English, Robin develops and teaches courses and workshops focussed on science writing and academic grammar for postgraduate research and postdoctoral students.
+At Imperial’s Centre for Academic English, Robin is responsible for coordinating, designing and delivering the Centre’s PhD STEMM writing courses, in addition to developing and teaching research publication workshops for postdoctoral researchers and academic staff.
 He also provides individual support in the form of writing consultations.

 - Andrew Northern

 Andrew develops and teaches a range of courses and workshops focusing on science research writing for students and academic staff at Imperial.
 He joined Imperial’s Centre for Academic English in 2016 after working as an English for Academic Purposes teacher at The Hong Kong University of Science and Technology and at Tsinghua University in Beijing.